abcoin/CFOS-64bit/README.md

 Please follow the steps below:

 Step 1).
-For first time Run "ABC.Service.exe" after download, you will be prompted with password(similar to Bitcoin).
+For first time Run "ABC.Service.exe" after download, you will be prompted with password(similar to Bitcoin), please create abcoin.conf properly.

 Step 2).
 Run "ABC.Service.exe -reindex", once it is finish, stop it and do Step 3).